 , set the data type to Image, and choose Image Segmentation as the labeling type:

-Upload the downloaded sample images as a folder:
+Upload the downloaded sample images as a folder.
+You can download sample fashion images here.

 Then assign the annotation task to an annotator (yourself):